Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 — Balance Bar is a brand of nutritional energy bars based on the 40-30-30 dietary principle, advocating a diet composed of 40% carbohydrates, 30% proteins, and 30% dietary fats.

-Episode context: A piano rendition of this song plays in Miss Patty’s studio as she teaches baton twirling to young girls.
+A piano rendition of “The Stars and Stripes Forever” by John Philip Sousa plays in Miss Patty’s studio as she teaches baton twirling to a class of young girls.

 — This piece was composed in 1896, and an Act of Congress made it the official National March of the United States in 1987.

-— In show business, particularly in theater and the circus, the piece is known as the “Disaster March.”
-In the early 20th century, when house bands were common, it was used to discreetly signal an emergency without causing panic in the audience.
+- In show business, particularly in theater and the circus, the piece is known as the “Disaster March.”
+In the early 20th century, when house bands were common, it was used to discreetly signal an emergency without causing a panic in the audience.

 MISS PATTY: Visualize, ladies.
 It’s the Thanksgiving Day Parade.
 You’re standing on 5th Avenue.
 There’s a hundred beautiful boys marching in place behind you.

-ENGLISH TEACHER: English culture also had its impact.
+MR. REMMY: English culture also had its impact.
 Tolstoy’s favorite author, for instance, was…

 PARIS: Dickens.

-ENGLISH TEACHER: As Tolstoy commenced writing both War and Peace and Anna Karenina, Leo would turn to…
+MR. REMMY: As Tolstoy commenced writing both War and Peace and Anna Karenina, Leo would turn to…

 PARIS: David Copperfield.

-— Charles Dickens (1812-1870) “was an English writer and social critic.
-He created some of the world’s best-known fictional characters and is regarded by many as the greatest novelist of the Victorian era” (Wikipedia).
+- Charles Dickens (1812-1870) “was an English novelist and social critic who created some of the world’s best-known fictional characters, and is regarded by many as the greatest novelist of the Victorian era.
+His works enjoyed unprecedented popularity during his lifetime and, by the 20th century, critics and scholars had recognised him as a literary genius” (Wikipedia).
 In addition to David Copperfield (1850), Little Dorrit (1857), A Tale of Two Cities (1859), and Great Expectations (1861), he also wrote Oliver Twist (1839), A Christmas Carol (1843), Bleak House (1853), Hard Times (1854), and other widely known titles.

-ENGLISH TEACHER: And of course last week we covered Dostoevsky’s main authorial influences…
+MR. REMMY: And of course last week we covered Dostoevsky’s main authorial influences…

 PARIS: George Sand and Balzac.